BPSB/combine-p-values-discrete/docs/index.rst

 =======================================

 This module provides a toolbox for combining *p* values of rank tests and other tests with a discrete null distribution.
+The focus lies on the analysis of segmented datasets as opposed to a meta-analysis of separate studies, although the latter is also possible.

 Installation
 ------------